Dane Baptiste is a comedian, actor and now the creator of new BBC Comedy series Sunny D.

-I’m touring now!
-The hustle doesn’t stop, and I’m somebody that gets itchy feet if I’m off the road too long.
-I love working and comedy can be hard, but doesn’t feel like a job, so my vitality stays up.
-I hope that TV work will in fact drive people to see me perform live for a real ‘Dane Experience’ (I’m sorry for that phrase)
+I’m touring now.
+The hustle doesn’t stop, and I’m somebody who gets itchy feet if I’m off the road for too long.
+I love working and comedy can be hard but doesn’t feel like a job, so my vitality stays up.
+I hope that TV work will, in fact, drive people to see me perform live for a real ‘Dane Experience’ (I’m sorry for that phrase).

 Yes, yes, it is.
 But it’s too early for me to discuss my plans in public…